LIAAD/Time-Matters/README.md

 While not as good (i.e., effective) as Heideltime or Sutime, it can be used when efficiency (time-performance) is a requirement.

+### Temporal Similarity Measure
-To model this relevance, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor system) and temporal expressions (extracted by means of a self-defined rule-based solution or a temporal tagger such as [Heideltime](https://heideltime.ifi.uni-heidelberg.de/heideltime/) or [Sutime](https://nlp.stanford.edu/software/sutime.shtml)), as a means to identify relevant d<sub>j</sub> dates within a document (doc).
+To model this relevance, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of keywords and temporal expressions as a means to identify relevant d<sub>j</sub> dates within a text or a set of texts _T<sub>i</sub>_.

-GTE is defined as follows:<br>
+GTE ranges between 0 and 1, and is defined as follows:<br>
 <p align="center">
   <img src="http://www.ccc.ipt.pt/~ricardo/images/GTE.jpg" width="350">
 </p>